ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

+Database - Defines the data of the apps entities.

-Models - Defines the location of an entity types data Controllers - Defines the associated templates for an entity type (templates for generating the view entity and edit entity pages)
+Models - Locate the data of the apps entity types

+Views - Define the page templates of the apps entity types.

-Views - Defines the style of each of the entity types associated templates.
+Controllers - Locates the page templates of the apps entity types (e.g. for generating the "view entity" and "edit entity" pages)

 # Automation with Laravel